Board of Directors

 Julianne is the CEO and founder of a not-for-profit organisation providing therapeutic interventions and psycho-social support for people living in rural and regional communities in southern New South Wales, through the NDIS, Medicare and other funded programs.
 Julianne has over 40 years’ experience working in health, community services, community development, policy and program development and implementation and research.
 She is an accredited Mental Health Social Worker and is in the final stages of her PhD developing a framework for social work practice in palliative and end-of-life care.
-Julianne is a member of both the National Ethics Committee and the Standards and Assessment Committee.
+Julianne chairs the Association’s Constitution Review Committee and holds membership of the National Ethics Committee and the Standards and Assessment Committee.
 Email Julianne Whyte.

 Director - Aboriginal and Torres Strait Islander representative